m1guelpf/plz-cli/README.md

 export OPENAI_API_KEY='sk-XXXXXXXX'
 ```

-Once you have configured your environment, run `plz` followed by whatever it is that you want to do (`plz "show me all options for the plz cli"`).
+Once you have configured your environment, run `plz` followed by whatever it is that you want to do (`plz show me all options for the plz cli`).

 To get a full overview of all available options, run `plz --help`